Alaska Aces (PBA): 2011–12 Tim Cone era ends; Joel Banal succeeds

 The Aces released Paolo Bugia, Don Dulay and Mike Burtscher, while guard Aries Dimaunahan returned to Shopinas.com Clickers where his rights are based.
 In the 2011 PBA draft, Alaska picked former FEU main man and Smart-Gilas standout Mac Baracael at sixth overall in the first round.
-In the second round, the Aces have four picks and used it to get former Blue Eagle leading scorer Eric Salamat at the 13th, mystery Fil-Am Julius Pasculado at the 14th, and big man Ariel Mepana at the 15th.
+In the second round, the Aces have four picks and used it to get former Blue Eagle leading scorer Eric Salamat at the 13th, Fil-Am Julius Pasculado at the 14th, and big man Ariel Mepana at the 15th.
 The Aces also owned the 17th pick but decided to trade it to Meralco for its 2014 second round pick.

 On September 1, 2011, Alaska team owner Wilfred Steven Uytengsu held a rare press conference announcing Tim Cone's departure as head coach of the Aces after spending 22 years at the helm with the team.
 He said that Cone left Alaska to seek opportunities outside of the organization.
 He was succeeded by his lead assistant Joel Banal, who inked a three-year deal to lead the team.
 In his first conference as the Aces' new tactician, the team struggled in the All-Filipino Cup and had one of their worst finishes in years, winning only three games out of fourteen outings.

 They recruited 6'10 Matt Haryasz out of Stanford University as their reinforcement for the Commissioner's Cup.
 However, Haryasz was replaced by returning import and Mexico national team member Adam Parada before the start of the conference.
 The Aces also signed swingman Niño Gelig to bolster their lineup.
 Gelig had been a former teammate of Cyrus Baguio and were known as the dynamic combo during their UST days in the UAAP as well as in the now-defunct PBL.